 Click on any photo to see larger.

-POTUS wannbe Trump once ran his own meat market, the Miss Universe pageant, and had the chutzpah to use it as a reference of his international diplomatic prowess to deal with Russian President Vladimir Putin - God, what a putz.
-And just as disgraceful was watching the RNC and Fox (fake) News kingmakers applying lipstick on a chauvinist pig.
+POTUS wannabe Trump once ran his own meat market, the Miss Universe pageant, and had the chutzpah to use it as a reference of his international diplomatic prowess to deal with Russian President Vladimir Putin - God, what a putz.
+And just as disgraceful is watching the RNC, conservative websites, and Fox (fake) News kingmakers applying lipstick on a chauvinist pig.

 Video runs 54 seconds.

 This is a fried chicken recipe so a lot of cooking oil is needed.
 But you'll drain the fried chicken, so it's not too bad.
 But for something really oily, look no further than the business dealing of a mogul born with a gold plated pacifier stuffed between his puckered lips.
 Nothing like starting out in life with a Daddy Warbucks to fill in life's potholes and financially clean up your early failures.